Skip to main content

 30. Video Non-Commercial – Single

 Entry may be a single video produced by or for the credit union.
 Examples: highlight staff or member stories, “how-to” instructional content, financial education, brand awareness, or general/historical credit union information (e.g., YouTube, Vimeo, Facebook).
-If entering a series of videos, you may enter one of those videos in this category.
-Upload MP4 file or YouTube/Vimeo link.
-If you choose to upload a YouTube or Vimeo link, please make sure that the video is published as either Unlisted or Public so the judges can view it.
+If entering a series of videos in category #31 – Video Non-Commercial – Series, you may enter one of those videos in this category.
+Upload the MP4 file or clearly specify the YouTube/Vimeo link.
+If you choose to list a YouTube or Vimeo link, make sure that the video is published as either Unlisted or Public so the judges can view it.
+Upload scripts and storyboards, if available.

 back to top